Bira/octopus-carnival/_drafts/lphr-scene-13.md

 and doesn't particularly care, why the Asmodeans in the building chose to leave their dead buddy lying there.
 All she cares is he has plenty of loot.

-A comemorative Fantasmagorium gold medal clutched in his hand, a money purse, a scroll belt with several magical scrolls, and a suit of armor that pings her magic sense.
+A comemorative Fantasmagorium gold-plated medal clutched in his hand, a money purse, a scroll belt with several magical scrolls, and a suit of armor that pings her magic sense.
 She takes the scrolls, and makes a mental note to come back later and take the armor.

 (**GM** After conversion, the souvenir medal is worth $250, and and the money is 19 silver coins ($380).
 The scroll belt is the one from Adventurers: $60,